suncoast-devs/handbook/lessons/js-intro/lecture.md

 # How?

-TypeScript is a _SUPER SET_ of JavaScript
+TypeScript is a _SUPERSET_ of JavaScript

 - Everything that is JavaScript is also TypeScript (well, almost, and the parts that are not aren't important to us now)